dmatth1/dmatth1.github.io/content/posts/quicktok.md

   **quicktok** is a fast, exact BPE tokenizer written in C++.
-Token ids are byte-identical to `tiktoken`, and encoding runs **2–3.5×** faster than `bpe-openai` (the fastest alternative I know of) and **4–11×** faster than `tiktoken` itself — I believe it's the fastest exact CPU tokenizer available today for these encodings.
+Token ids are byte-identical to `tiktoken`, and encoding runs **2–3.5×** faster than `bpe-openai` (the fastest alternative I know of) and **4–11×** faster than `tiktoken` itself.
+I believe it's the fastest exact CPU tokenizer available today for these encodings.
 It ships cl100k, o200k, GPT-OSS (o200k_harmony), Llama-3, and Qwen2.5/3, all byte-exact, plus bring-your-own Llama-4.